nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### Getting started with commands :

+You will notice that the commands get *highlighted* with different colours as you type!
+Additionally, when you start typing a command, Doist will provide you with command word suggestions.
+Just press <kbd>TAB</kbd> to accept the first suggestion! <br> <br>
 Type the following commands and press <kbd>Enter</kbd> after each command.

 1. **`add Attend group meeting \from 3pm \to 5pm`**. <br>
 Adds an event for today with a description of "Attend group meeting" from 3pm to 5pm today
 2. **`add Go grocery shopping \by 6pm 25th Oct`**. <br>